- Focus on success

 SOAR (orientation) – Attendance at Southern’s Orientation, Advisement, and Registration (SOAR) is a requirement for all new students at Georgia Southern University.
 You will receive information about signing up for SOAR after you have submitted your completed commitment form.
 There is an additional fee for students and family members attending SOAR.

 Financial Aid and HOPE Scholarship – If you want to be reviewed for summer financial aid, which includes the Georgia HOPE Scholarship, you must complete the appropriate paperwork in a timely manner.
-You should complete the 2018-2019 Free Application for Federal Student Aid (FAFSA), found online at www.fafsa.ed.gov.
-For fall 2019 financial aid, you must also complete the 2019-2020 FAFSA.
-More information about financial aid will be forwarded to you once you have reserved your space in the Eagle Incentive Program.
+You should complete the 2019-20 Free Application for Federal Student Aid (FAFSA), found online at www.fafsa.ed.gov.
+For fall 2020 financial aid, you must also complete the 2020-21 FAFSA.
+More information about financial aid will be forwarded to you once you have reserved your space in Eagle Success.

 Housing – First-year students are required to live on campus for Eagle Success and the following fall/spring semesters.
 Living on campus is convenient, plus you will be able to meet other students and take advantage of the many resources and services available to you.
 Exemptions to the live-on requirement may be available for those who live within 30 miles of their primary campus.
 Learn more here.
 After you commit to Eagle Success, you will receive an email from University Housing about how to apply for on-campus housing for the summer and fall semesters.
 Please apply for both summer and fall housing at the same time.
 A non-refundable $100 housing registration fee is required (you will only need to pay the fee once for both summer and fall).